Best of NYC in 10 Days

 Transportation

-We like to take a taxi when we first arrive in a new city.
+Josh and I like to take a taxi when we first arrive in a new city and have to go from the airport to the hotel.
 We discovered it to be very helpful with all the luggage but it also saves us from having to figure out public transport right after a long time of travelling.
 The first ride also often helps me get a feel for the city, to realize where the sketchy areas are and what traffic looks like.

 Accommodation

-Our hotel was in Astoria right next to a subway stop which was very convenient.
+Our hotel in 2021 was in Astoria, Queens, right next to a subway stop which was very convenient.
 The place itself was okay, but not amazing.
 So I am sure you can find something a little more worth the cost.
-If you are planning on using the subway though, make sure your hotel is near a stop and either in Manhattan, Brooklyn, Greenpoint, West Astoria or Williamsburg.
+Generally I would probably recommend a hotel in Manhattan or near Downtown Brooklyn so you’re close to all the attractions.

 Manhattan (Uptown to Downtown)